 During Hurricane Sally the mobile bypass pump failed due to exposure of the elements.
 The pump is being replaced with a new model, which will be funded by FEMA and insurance.

 Status: Bid awarded April 5.
 This project has experienced COVID-19 related manufacturing delays.
-Project completion date is August 2021.
+Project completion date has been extended to October.

 Well #1 Rehabilitation